jpalardy/warp/README.md

 The syntax is simple, it goes with your other SSH config, and it configures your other SSH-backed commands like scp, rsync, and cluster SSH.

+But you can also use `hostname:port` or even `user@hostname:port` in the warp file if you want to keep things simple.

 Warp as an executable